zpangerl/FitPlanner-SchoolTeamProject/README.md

+# How To Run

+All you should need is Java 18

+Start by cloning the repo by entering "git clone https://github.com/zpangerl/FitPlanner-SchoolTeamProject.git" into your command line

+Navigate to the "FitPlanner-SchoolTeamProject" directory

+Enter "./gradlew build" and then "./gradlew run"

+# Details

 Team Project for SER 316

 This repository was forked from our professor's version of the repository that we worked on.